 At the recommendation of the Royal Commission into Institutional Responses to Child Sexual Abuse, the Australian Parliament has created a Redress Scheme for victims of institutional sexual abuse.
-On the 1st of July 2018, the National Redress Scheme will be launched.
+On the 1st of July 2018, the National Redress Scheme was launched.
 It will run for ten years.

 There are several important things you need to know before you apply to the Redress Scheme: